ardilamorin/ardilamorin.github.io/_posts/2021-04-01-design-leadership-resolutions.md

 ## 04 Show instead of tell

 The best way to help others understand what you want more of, is to show them.
-Highlight what “good” looks like, give timely feedback that reinforces the right attitudes and use artifacts that help everyone be ont the same page.
+Highlight what “good” looks like, give timely feedback that reinforces the right attitudes and use artifacts that help everyone be on the same page.

 ## 05 Help others find their own answers

-You don’t have to have all the answers, and even if you know the answer you should try to refrain and ask questions.
+You don’t have to have all the answers, and even if you do, you should try to refrain and ask questions.
 People learn more when they find their own answers.
 It's not the most efficient way, but it will be the most powerful way to empower your team and help them grow.

 ## 06 Consider the person before the work

 When things are not going as expected try to see the person before the work.
 There could be other factors affecting the person and impacting their performance.
-Take the time to know them.
-It will allow you to identify signals that you need to ask before you judge.
+Take the time to know them, it will allow you to identify signals that you need to ask before you judge.

 ## 07 Don’t make promises you can't keep